Skip to main content

 Please refer to the SCO POS Installation Guide for detailed steps to install the SCO POS.

-In order to start a SCO POS, certain parameters must be set on its enactor.xml file.
+In order to start a SCO POS, certain parameters must be set in the enactor.xml file.
 This section focuses on the properties and values required.

 If a React POS is being configured: